frogconn/Inspire-VSCodeExt-Paste-Image/README.md

 # md-paste-enhanced

+This is a vscode extension based on [Inspire-VSCodeExt-Paste-Image](https://dzylikecode.github.io/Inspire-VSCodeExt-Paste-Image)  that can paste images from the clipboard when writing markdown by using `ctrl + v` or `command + v`.

+I have added the support of MacOS, while the support of Windows and WSL are from:

 - market: https://marketplace.visualstudio.com/items?itemName=dzylikecode.md-paste-enhanced
 - online docs: https://dzylikecode.github.io/Inspire-VSCodeExt-Paste-Image/#/

-Who can help me write the docs? 😭 😭 😭

 It works the same as [Paste Image](https://marketplace.visualstudio.com/items?itemName=mushan.vscode-paste-image) does.
 What I focus on is to make it work well on WSL and Windows and to use `ctrl + v` to paste images instead of `ctrl + alt + v`.

+Besides, I have also removed the compression option for better compatibility.

 ## Features

-use `ctrl + v` to paste images from the clipboard when writing markdown.
+use `ctrl + v` or `command + v` to paste images from the clipboard when writing markdown.

 ## Extension Settings